 Transforming technology: Creating the Purdue Polytechnic Institute

 As pioneers of learn-by-doing and use-inspired research, Purdue is forging a new path for technology education through the Purdue Polytechnic Institute.
-Using innovative learning methods, hands-on experiences, and industry partnerships, the University is preparing students with the skills, knowledge and training required by business and industry today and in the decades to come.
+With an intense focus on innovative learning methods, hands-on experiences and industry partnerships, the University is preparing students with the skills, knowledge and training required by business and industry today and in the decades to come.

 - Make the Purdue Polytechnic Institute the University's hub for consumer-oriented technology research.

-- An innovation certification through the development of a market-ready product or technology, or
+- Offer students the opportunity to earn an innovation certification through the development of a market-ready product or technology.

 - The College of Technology was officially renamed the Purdue Polytechnic Institute in May 2015.

-- The Purdue Polytechnic Institute delivered its first transformed first-year experience to more than 600 students in fall 2015.
+- In fall 2015, the Purdue Polytechnic Institute launched its transformed first-year experience to more than 600 students.

-- New beginner enrollment in the Purdue Polytechnic Institute has grown each of the past two years, including enrollment of a record number of women and underrepresented minority students.
+- New beginner enrollment in the Purdue Polytechnic Institute has grown every year since the college's transformation began in 2013, with record enrollment of women and underrepresented minority students.

-- The Purdue Bound program, formerly called Science Bound, moved from the Office of the Provost to become part of the Purdue Polytechnic Institute in alignment with the missions of both areas.
+- The Purdue Bound program, formerly called Science Bound, moved from the Office of the Provost to become part of the Purdue Polytechnic Institute in September 2015 in alignment with the missions of both areas.

-- Close to 100 percent of undergraduate courses in the Purdue Polytechnic Institute involve significant learn-by-doing lab or lab-like activities, including team project-based learning to prepare students for work in organizations that rely on effective teamwork for success.
+- More than 90 percent of undergraduate courses in the Purdue Polytechnic Institute involve significant learn-by-doing lab or lab-like activities, including team project-based learning to prepare students for work in organizations that rely on effective teamwork for success.

-- Five of the six schools/departments in the Purdue Polytechnic Institute now require a two-semester senior capstone course or project that is sponsored or recommended by industry or community partners, and three of the six now require an internship or other workforce-like activity in their plans of study, helping students be even more career-ready come graduation.
+- To help graduating students become even more career-ready, all schools/departments in the Purdue Polytechnic Institute require a two-semester senior capstone course or project that is sponsored or recommended by industry or community partners.
+Additionally, all academic units require an internship or other workforce-like activity in their plans of study.